 Working Effectively with Autistic University Students

-This one day CPD certified course will enhance and build upon your existing knowledge and experience of working with Autistic students in Further and Higher Education.
+This CPD certified course will enhance and build upon your existing knowledge and experience of working with Autistic students in Further and Higher Education.

 You will look at the barriers, challenges and successes which Autistic students face at university and consider strategies and inclusive practice you can implement in your current roles and institutions.

 - Explore the range of professional roles that are relevant to supporting autistic students in Higher Education, their remits and their boundaries

 - Apply this knowledge and understanding to the specific context of working in your role at your university

 - Consider inclusive practice to mitigate the barriers Autistic students may experience